Energinet-DataHub/geh-market-participant/README.md

 A [Client Nuget Package](https://www.nuget.org/packages/Energinet.DataHub.MarketParticipant.Client/), which is the recommended way to interact with the domain is available, and exposes all the API's currently available

 ## API

-The Following endpoints are available, seperated by concerns.
+The Following endpoints are available, separated by concerns.

 ## Organization

 #### GET:/Organization

 ```organization/```<br />